collectiveidea/json_spec/README.md

 ### Exclusions

-JsonSpec ignores certain hash keys by default when comparing JSON:
+json_spec ignores certain hash keys by default when comparing JSON:

 * `id`
 * `created_at`